Stacked log lines considered harmful

 Consider a typical layered Go service.
 There’s a repository layer that talks to the database, a service layer that contains the business logic, and a handler that deals with protocols like HTTP or gRPC.

 One common thing I often see is emitting log lines from all three layers.
-When an error occurs, each layer logs it as it bubbles up, producing a stack of duplicate lines for the same failure that makes incidents harder to debug.
+When an error occurs, each layer logs it as it bubbles up, producing a stack of duplicate lines for the same failure.
+At low throughput this is just noisy.
+At high throughput it taxes the logging pipeline.
+We’ve seen stacked logging from a 250k rps service put enough pressure on the o11y infrastructure to cause its own incidents.

 One error, three log lines #